Skip to content

 Case summary

-On the day in question, 19 February 2025, Rose, who has always lived in Glasgow, made herself available for a conversation with anyone who wanted to engage within 200m of Glasgow’s Queen Elizabeth II Hospital campus.
+On 19 February 2025, Rose, who has always lived in Glasgow, made herself available for a conversation with anyone who wanted to engage within 200m of Glasgow’s Queen Elizabeth Hospital.

-A censorial “buffer zone” is enforced around the entire campus, preventing anyone from engaging in harassment or intimidation, or influencing someone’s decision to access abortion services.
+A censorial “buffer zone” is enforced around the hospital, preventing anyone from engaging in harassment, obstruction or influencing someone’s decision to access, provide or facilitate abortion.

 The Domestic Abuse (Scotland) Act 2018 made “coercive control” illegal, recognising the profoundly harmful effects it can have on individuals and society.
 Over 6,640 charges related to this behaviour have been reported to the Crown Office between April 2019 and 2023.
 14% of women have experienced coercion when it comes to abortion – about 1 in 7.